CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course6/module1.md

 - Describe the different types of NoSQL databases and their applications to evaluate their suitability for various data storage needs
 - Review the relational model, including entity-to-table mapping, data types, and the role of primary keys
 - Apply your knowledge of relational database concepts and entity-relationship (ER) diagrams and analyze terms like entity, attribute, and keys

+## Relational Database
+A Relational Database is a way to store and organize data in tables.
+Each table looks like a grid (like a spreadsheet) with rows and columns.
+- Rows = individual records (e.g., one student)
+- Columns = fields or attributes (e.g., name, age, grade)
+- The term "relational" means these tables are linked (related) to each other using keys.

+### Key Concepts:
+- Tables: These are like spreadsheets that hold data about one type of thing (e.g., Customers, Orders, Products)
+- Rows: Each row is a single record (like one customer's information)
+- Columns: These are the categories of information (like "Name", "Address", "Phone Number")
+- Primary Key: A unique ID for each row (like a customer ID number)
+- Foreign Key: A reference that links one table to another (like putting a customer ID in an order record)

+### Important Related Concepts:
+- SQL: The language used to talk to relational databases ("Structured Query Language")
+- Indexes: Like a book index - helps the database find information faster
+- Normalization: Organizing data to reduce duplication (makes databases more efficient)
+- Transactions: Groups of operations that must all succeed or fail together (like bank transfers)
+- ACID Properties: Rules that keep database operations reliable (Atomic, Consistent, Isolated, Durable)

+## Relational Data Concepts
+Key advantage of the relational model is logical and physical data independence and storage independence.
+Entities are independent objects which can have multiple characteristics called attributes.
+When mapping to a relational database, entities are represented as tables and attributes map to columns.
+Common data types include characters such as CHAR and VARCHAR, numbers such as integer and decimal, and timestamps including date and time.
+A primary key uniquely identifies a specific row in a table and prevents duplication of data.